-PRACTICE
+Practice

-- 1. Students who have not earned the 26 credits required in grades 9 through 12 to be awarded a diploma from the Barnesville Public Schools will not be permitted to participate in the formal graduation ceremony. - 2.
-Credits to be considered for the graduation requirements include - a. credits earned through the successful completion of courses offered at the Barnesville Public Schools including Minnesota's enrollment options programs; - b. credits earned through the successful completion of courses offered from accredited or generally recognized alternative educational programs such as the Youth Educational Services (Y.E.S.) program in Moorhead or the Division of Independent Study at North Dakota State University or other such institutions;
+Students who have not earned the 25 credits required in grades 9 through 12 to be awarded a diploma from the Barnesville Public Schools but will not be permitted to participate in the formal graduation ceremony.

+Credits to be considered for the graduation requirements include:

+- Credits earned through the successful completion of courses offered at the Barnesville Public Schools including Minnesota's enrollment options programs; - Credits earned through the successful completion of courses offered from accredited or generally recognized alternative educational credit recovery programs

-HIGH SCHOOL GRADING POLICY
+High School Grading

 The grading policy of the high school is based on the philosophy that students should be given the greatest opportunity for success.
-School board has approved a uniform grading policy to be used from grade 7 thru grade 12
+School board has approved a uniform grading policy to be used from grade 7 thru grade 12.

-100-94 Α

-93-90 A -

-89-87 B+

-86-83 в

-82-80 в-

-79-77 C+

-76-73 С
+100-94 Α 76-73 С

-72-70 C-
+93-90 A- 72-70 C-

-69-67 D+
+89-87 B+ 69-67 D+

-66-63 D
+86-83 В 66-63 D

-62-60 D-
+82-80 B- 62-60 D-

-59 - below F
+79-77 C+ 59 - below F